openpnp/openpnp/Developers-Guide.md

 JDKs later than version 15 [have incompatibities that need to be addressed](https://github.com/openpnp/openpnp/issues?q=is%3Aopen+is%3Aissue+label%3Ajdk).
 Help is welcome!

-You can download the latest revision of the JDK or JRE at:
+You can download the JDKs or JREs at:

 http://java.com/getjava
 https://openjdk.org/